 Are you contemplating selling your business?
 Have you started negotiations with another party regarding the potential merger or acquisition?
 Don’t continue unless you have taken the appropriate steps to protect yourself and your business.
 Confidential and proprietary information is what makes your business unique and adds value as compared to your competitors.
-Your first priority should be protecting the of areas you and your business have compiled over the years to drive your success.
+Your first priority should be protecting the areas you and your business have compiled over the years to drive your success.
 These items include financials, customers, contracts, marketing methods, and process steps.

-Non-Disclosure Agreements or Confidentiality Agreements (NDAs) should be the first step in any pre-discussions on selling your business.
+Non-Disclosure Agreements or Confidentiality Agreements (NDAs) should be the first step in any pre-discussion on selling your business.
 This is true whether you are selling to an outside competitor, internal employee, or any other individual or business.
-NDAs are the essential if you want to make sure the other party is bound to respect the confidential information you may provide in discussions or negotiations.
+NDAs are essential if you want to make sure the other party is bound to respect the confidential information you may provide in discussions or negotiations.
 They also prevent the other party from using the confidential information against you or for their direct benefit if the deal doesn’t go through.
 Typically a local competitor is not your best option in selling your business.
-However we have heard more than once about situations where negotiations have begun with a competitor or with an internal employee without having an NDA signed.
+However, we have heard more than once about situations where negotiations have begun with a competitor or with an internal employee without having an NDA signed.
 The standard practice in mergers and acquisitions is to have an NDA in place.
 You should always use one when opening up discussions.

 - Identification of the parties.

 - Definition of what is included to be confidential.